woledzki/Phabric/README.markdown

 ```

-The register some column name translations:
+The set some column name translations:

 ``` php